Mohamed-Hagabdalla/Portfolio-One/README.md

 ## Acknowledgements

-- I would like to thank my mentor for his support and help throughout this project
+- I would like to thank my mentor for his full support and help throughout this project.